braintrustdata/autoevals/README.md

 - Numeric difference
 - JSON diff

+For detailed documentation on all scorers, including parameters, score ranges, and usage examples, see the [**Scorer Reference**](SCORERS.md).

 ## Custom evaluation prompts

 Autoevals supports custom evaluation prompts for model-graded evaluation.
 To use them, simply pass in a prompt and scoring mechanism: